giantswarm/docs/src/content/tutorials/fleet-management/cluster-management/aws-cilium-eni-mode/_index.md

   > cluster.yaml
 ```

 Open the YAML file in an editor.
-It should look roughly like this:
+It should look like this:

 ```yaml
 ---